Lyn Goodear FAHRI

-Marianna manages AHRI's transaction processing, accounting, reporting, risk management and regulatory compliance, and is also the company secretary.
+Cherryl manages AHRI's transaction processing, accounting, reporting, risk management and regulatory compliance, and is also the company secretary.

 Julia's background includes more than 17 years' experience in membership based organisations, primarily in the not-for-profit sector.
 She previously held the position of membership manager at AHRI from 2009 to 2011, and has returned in 2013 as national manager of operations.

 Julia oversees the membership, commercial and client services, events and information technology teams to ensure the best possible outcomes for AHRI members and stakeholders.
 Julia has qualifications in business and finance.

 Paul has been with AHRI since February 2002.
 He is responsible for liaison with government and relations with the national media, having previously worked in the communications role.
 Prior to AHRI his background includes publishing and instructional design positions with Deakin University, a managing editor role with the Victorian Curriculum and Assessment Authority, and a period as a ministerial speechwriter and in-house journalist.
 Paul has an arts degree and a diploma of education.

 Sandra Cormack, FAHRI

 Sandra’s role is to provide strategic insight and support across AHRI’s business.
 This involves establishing and assessing strategic alliances and relationships that benefit AHRI.
 Sandra also supports the work of AHRI's National President's Forum, which is a networking forum for senior HR Directors from Australia's largest corporations.

 Sandra has 30 years of experience in professional development, management education, event programming and business development roles.
 She has held roles with the Australian Institute of Management, Macquarie Graduate School of Management, Australian Business (formerly Chamber of Manufactures of NSW) and the NSW Department of Education and Training.